ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 In such an approach, a new custom attribute for request entities of type `id-pkix-evidence-entity-transaction` is defined.
 Then, an attribute of that type is included in the attestation request (as part of the transaction entity) while specifying a value.
-This value is considered by the HSM while generating the attestation message.
+This value is considered by the HSM while generating the PKIX evidence.

 ## Processing an Attestation Request